+Name of What does it do?
+Who and what is eligible?
+How can it be accessed?
 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed?
-Scneme You traded in the tax year 2018-19 and submitted your Self-Assessment Tax return on or before 23 April 2020 for that year You traded in the tax year 2019-20 You intend to continue to trade in the tax year 2020-21 You carry on a trade which has been adversely affected by coronavirus Find examples of when the 'adversely affected' criteria will be met via the UK Government website.
+You can claim if you are a self-employed individual or a member of a partnership and all of the following apply: You traded in the tax year 2018-19 and submitted your Self-Assessment Tax return on or before 23 April 2020 for that year You traded in the tax year 2019-20 You intend to continue to trade in the tax year 2020-21 You carry on a trade which has been adversely affected by coronavirus Find examples of when the 'adversely affected' criteria will be met via the UK Government website.
 To work out your eligibility HMRC will look at your 2018-19 Self-Assessment Tax Return.
 Your trading profits must be no more than £50,000 and at least equal to your non-trading income.
 If you're not eligible based on your 2018-19 Self-Assessment Tax Return, HMRC will then look at the tax years 2016-17, 2017-18 and 2018-19.
-Guidance is available via the UK Government website as to how HMRC will work out your eligibility.
-You should not claim the grant if you're above the state aid limits.
-Reference (UTR) number and National Insurance number If you're eligible, HMRC will tell you the date you'll be able to make a claim from and ask you to add your contact details.
-If you are told you can claim straight away you'll need: Government Gateway user ID and password - if you don't have a user ID, you can create one when you make your claim UK bank details (only provide bank details where a Bacs payment can be accepted) You'll have to confirm to HMRC that your business has been adversely affected by coronavirus.
+Guidance is available via the UK Government website as to how HMRC will work out your eligibility. your Self-Assessment Unique Taxpayer Reference (UTR) number and National Insurance number If you're eligible and want to claim the first grant, you must make your claim on or before 13 July 2020.
+To claim you'll need your: Government Gateway user ID and password - if you don't have a user ID, you can create one when you make your claim UK bank details (only provide bank details where a Bacs payment can be accepted) You'll have to confirm to HMRC that your business has been adversely affected by coronavirus.
 If you have been told that you are not eligible and you submitted your Self-Assessment Tax returns between 26 March 2020 and 23 April 2020, check your eligibility again as the online service has been updated.